-Meetings are currently scheduled on an ad hoc basis by the Co-chairs.
+Meetings are held on a monthly basis.
 For further information please contact the PCDI at email@example.com.

 Diversity, as a concept, describes an inclusive community of people with varied human characteristics, ideas, and world views related, but not limited, to race, ethnicity, sexual orientation, gender, religion, color, creed, national origin, age, disabilities, socio-economic status, life experiences, geographical region, or ancestry.
 Diversity in concept expects the creation by institutions of a safe, supportive, and nurturing environment that honors and respects those differences.

 In an effort to create a strong and proactive Diversity Plan, the President’s Commission on Diversity and Inclusion hosted open forums and meetings on campus to discuss diversity in the Murray State community.
 On August 26, 2011 the Board of Regents received the Murray State University Diversity Plan approved the plan in principle.
 The Board further charge the President to develop a plan for implementation consistent with the University's normal operating procedures, as well as provide a progress report annually.
 The Diversity Plan is available for download.

 Kentucky Public Postsecondary Education Diversity Policy and Framework for Institution Diversity Plan Development is available for download.

 President’s Awards for Diversity and Inclusion

 The President's Commission on Diversity and Inclusion is pleased to announce the development

 of two new President's Awards for Diversity and Inclusion.
 Adding to the existing

 award, which is for faculty/exempt staff, the two new awards are for non-exempt staff